Five Financial Steps for the Newly Single

 1) Take Charge of Your Finances

-Contact banks and other financial institutions and change how financial accounts are titled or move assets from joint accounts to your individual accounts.
+Contact banks and other financial institutions and change how financial accounts are titled or move assets from joint accounts to your accounts.
 If you owned property together, clearly establish that property’s future.
 There may be a need to transfer title on personal property like cars or boats or execute a quitclaim deed on a home.
 This establishes your financial autonomy and ensures your financial identity is distinct from your former partner’s.

 2) Secure Your Legacy